 Our pipe organ is played each Sunday morning and with all the possibilities of its variable tone colours and dynamics of sound it provides an inspiring lead for the congregational singing.

-Choral items and vocal solos are a welcome addition to our Services from time to time.
+Choral items are a welcome addition to our Services from time to time.
 (Click to find out more about Our Worship.)

 Our pipe organ is the 1882 Hill & Son, London, (Job No 1834) instrument.
 It has a full pedal board, two manuals and 20 ranks of pipes and is well-regarded by organ specialists.

 In 2014 OHTA (Organ Historical Trust of Australia) held their annual conference in Brisbane and St Paul’s was the venue for the opening session.